TonyJen/ClearMeasureBootcamp/src/Getting Started.md

 Bus architecture is the heart of how requests are done on the Expense Report application.
 The architecture have 3 main parts, Bus, IRequest and IRequestHandler.

-The main method to send request is the send method as follows.
+The main method to send request is the send method layed out as follows.

 ```C#